undeMalum/portfolio/content/posts/pomocna-piatka-organization/index.md

 ***

 # How do I fell about it?
-To tell the truth, **this experience was a bit boring.** The idea was great-no doubt about that-but, in my opinion, there was too many people and too little work to be done.
+To tell the truth, **this experience was a bit boring.** The idea was great-no doubt about that-but, in my opinion, there were too many people and too little work to be done.
 We spent there full 3 hours and for the half of the time **we did literally nothing**, besides talking to each other.
-I believe if we had arrived about an hour later, it wouldn't have changed a thing - **apart from us getting more sleep.** All in all, nice to be a part of something so `influential`, but I have to admit I felt somewhat `useless` during the organizing stage.
+I believe that if we had arrived about an hour later, it wouldn't have changed a thing, **apart from us getting more sleep.** All in all, nice to be a part of something so `influential`, but I have to admit I felt somewhat `useless` during the organizing stage.

 ***
 {{< neighbouring >}}